Are These 7 Sins Really Deadly?

 - 2016 19 Jan

 I’ve heard about the seven deadly sins but I’m wondering which sins they are.
-Why are they more deadly than any other sin?
+What are the 7 deadly sin and why are they more deadly than any other sin?
+Sincerely, Jack

 The idea of the seven deadly sins isn’t new.
 The seven deadly sins have been around since early Christianity.
 The Roman Catholic Church came up with the list and declared that every possible sin was spawned from these seven.
 Personally, I would narrow it down and say that pride is the root of all sins.